Explore the top Costa del Sol resorts

 It features a long promenade, overlooking a wide, clean sandy beach with lots of funky chiringuitos (beach bars) attracting a young crowd in summer looking for a beach party atmosphere.
 Added bonus is that most of the Carihuela is pedestrian only, making a great choice for young families too.
 Prices are competitive since there is so much choice and a refreshing mojito can cost from as little as €6.

-If shopping is more your thing you’re in the right place, The Carihuela has tons of boutique style clothes shops to tempt you, all at very reasonable prices, you can pick up some designer brands too.
+If shopping is more your thing you're in the right place, The Carihuela has tons of boutique style clothes and shoe shops to tempt you, all at very reasonable prices, you can pick up some designer brands too.